• Home

 Myth #1: It’s primarily a skin condition

 Though psoriasis symptoms most commonly affect the skin, it isn’t actually a skin condition.
-It is an autoimmune disease that causes skin cells to regenerate at a faster than normal rate.
-This results in the buildup of dead cells on the skin’s surface which form scaly lesions that often become inflamed.
+It is an autoimmune disease that causes skin cells to regenerate at a faster-than-normal rate.
+This results in the buildup of dead cells on the skin’s surface, which form scaly lesions that often become inflamed.

 Environmental factors like weather, stress, alcohol consumption, and injury to the skin can trigger a flare-up, even in people who have been symptom-free for years.